 At elevated Steam Generator activity levels (approximately 1.0E-4 or above), turbine hall drains may require temporary processing, should effluents via this pathway approach the 31-day dose projection limits per RECS D3.1.3.
 In this case, water at Unit 3 can be directed to the Condensate Polishing Facility prior to release.
-At Unit 2, a temporary processing skid will need to be applied, or water directed to the Secondary Boiler Blowdown Purification System, or other installed cleanup system.
+At Unit 2, a temporary processing skid will need to be applied, or other installed cleanup system.